 Before being scored by the judges, each entry will be screened against the general criteria.
 Only entries that meet these criteria will be considered for an award.

 Before entering the PRI Awards, please ensure you have read and understood all the information on this website, as well as the judging criteria for the category you would like to enter.

-Judges will have until the end of June to submit their scorecards to the PRI.
-We will use these scores to create a shortlist for each of the four categories (active ownership project of the year, ESG incorporation initiative of the year, ESG research report of the year and real world impact investment initiative of the year).
-In addition, we will create a separate shortlist for the Emerging markets initiative of the year, comprised of the highest-scoring entries from signatories headquartered in emerging markets, as defined by the IMF.
+The judges’ scores will be used to create a shortlist for each of the four categories (stewardship project of the year, ESG incorporation initiative of the year, ESG research project of the year and real world impact initiative of the year).
+In addition, we will create a separate shortlist for the Emerging markets initiative of the year, comprised of the highest-scoring entries from signatories headquartered in emerging markets, as defined by MSCI.

 The PRI and the judges will assume that anyone entering the awards has read, and agrees to, the following terms and conditions.

 1. All entries must be submitted in English.